Best Colleges & Universities in Hawaii

 Salary After Attending: $44,647

 Chaminade is focused on promoting the Marianist values of peace, justice, and dignity for all through service-oriented learning.
 Students can earn bachelor’s degrees in fields such as accounting, forensic science, or religious studies, and nine different graduate degrees are offered, including Education, Criminal Justice, and Pastoral Studies.
-Ultimately, Chaminade is the perfect place to start on your path toward a life full of service and success.

 4. Brigham Young University-Hawaii